attilammagyar/js80p/README.md

 pitch wheel's movement between 50% and 100% will move the knob from between 75% and 100%.

-#### Distortion Shape
+#### Distortion Curve

-Click on the second function graph icon at the top right corner of a macro, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity shape that the macro will use when its [distortion (DIST)](#usage-macros-dist) parameter is set to a value above 0%.
+Click on the second function graph icon at the top right corner of a macro, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity curve that the macro will use when its [distortion (DIST)](#usage-macros-dist) parameter is set to a value above 0%.

 <a id="usage-macros-in"></a>